C-is-for-Cicero/learning-Python-for-the-memez/README.md

 ### Section 13 - English dictionary: a program that returns the definition for a given word.
 Uses similarity indices for incorrect spelling
 ### matplotlib graphs: some graphs, nothing special
 ### Web App: a very very basic website
+### playing around wit GUI creation using tkinter: a units converter
 Plz no flame